-The State Attorney's Office said yesterday it would not object to bringing another prisoner into the cell of Yigal Amir, the convicted assassin of Prime Minister Yitzhak Rabin.
+The State Attorney's Office said on Monday that it would not oppose the addition of a prisoner to the cell of Yigal Amir, the convicted assassin of Yitzhak Rabin.

 Amir has been held in solitary confinement for the past 15 years.
-He is serving a life sentence for shooting and killing the prime minister as he was leaving a peace rally in Tel Aviv on November 4, 1995.
+Amir is serving a life sentence for shooting and killing Rabin as the then-prime minister departed a peace rally in Tel Aviv on November 4, 1995.

-Amir himself objects to sharing his cell with another inmate, arguing he should be taken out of isolation altogether and put together with the general prison population.
+Amir said he opposes having another prisoner added to to his cell, arguing that he should be transferred out of isolation completely and into the regular prison population.

-Before yesterday's hearing began, Amir's wife Larissa Trimbobler said Amir's prison conditions amounted to "torture."
+Before the start of Monday's hearing, Amir's wife Larisa Trembovler said that Amir's prison conditions amounted to "torture."

 On Sunday, the Physicians for Human Rights organization called on Israel to end the solitary confinement of Amir.